-The 808 Alameda de las Pulgas development is designed to benefit residents, neighbors and the overall community, as well as support San Carlos housing and climate goals.
-Key elements of this are the preservation of open space, use of advanced green building techniques, and creation and ongoing management of new community spaces, amenities and connections.
+The 808 Alameda de las Pulgas development is designed to benefit future residents, existing neighbors and the overall community, as well as support San Carlos' housing and climate goals.

 The new neighborhood is designed to be open and easily accessible to the broader community with a focus on safety and security of both the built and natural environments.

 significant additional housing with 10 homes affordable to low-income families